-Professor Beckmann; Associate Professors Ball and Keeton.
+Professor Beckmann; Associate Professor Ball; Assistant Professors Calhoun and Turk.

 The Biochemistry Program at Alma College is an interdisciplinary program emphasizing a strong background in chemistry and biology.
 Biochemistry is a broad and flexible discipline that uses numerous approaches to investigate chemical and genetic mechanisms that regulate living matter.
 The student is trained in experimental approaches in protein chemistry, biophysical methods and molecular biological techniques.
-Team research is built into the curriculum, and opportunities for independent research are provided.
+Team research is built into the curriculum, and opportunities for independent research are numerous.